 Even though test doors open at 7:45 AM, try to get there at least 30 minutes earlier.
 You can expect a long line of students coming to take the same exam as you are.
 It gives you an upper hand to be one of the first people in the line.
 You will be assigned your room first and will have more time to sit and relax before the testing begins.
 You do not want to be one of the people on the back of line who has to worry about getting a room assignment before the test bell rings.
 You can also use that extra waiting time to use the bathroom so you don’t need to go outside of the designated breaks.

 You are allowed to take bathroom breaks beyond the designated break times.
-However, it would benefit you to not to take one.
-A bathroom break during a timed section can really take away the time you have to understand and answer questions.
+However, it would benefit you to not take one.
+A bathroom break during a timed section can take away the time you have to understand and answer questions.
 If you do need to take a break, try to do so after you complete the section.
 You want to make sure you’re maximizing your time and using every minute to answer the questions correctly.
 This can all be avoided by getting there early enough so that you can use the restroom before the exam begins.

 [ RELATED: What’s a good SAT Score? ]